vnae-lab/VNAE-Blockchain-Consensus-Dynamics/README.md

 Each node i is assigned a parameter theta_i.

 We can draw some analogies.
-So, in this context theta represents:
+So, in this context, theta represents:

 - Validator inertia
 - Response delay